AcalaNetwork/hardhat-tutorials/advanced-escrow/README.md

 yarn add --dev @acala-network/eth-providers
 ```

-Now that we added the dependency, we can import it into our deploy script and set the `txFeePerGas` and `storageByteDeplosit` values at the top of the file:
+Now that we added the dependency, we can import it into our deploy script and set the `txFeePerGas` and `storageByteDeposit` values at the top of the file:

 ```javascript
 const { calcEthereumTransactionParams } = require("@acala-network/eth-providers");